CharacterOverflow/factorio-analytics/readme.md

 ## CLI Usage

 Want to use all this functionality in a different application, or just otherwise access it via CLI?
-There are 2 premade scripts that you can use
+There are 2 premade scripts that you can use.

+**NOTE** YOU MUST SPECIFY THE ENVIRONMENT VARIABLES FACTORIO_INSTALL AND FACTORIO_DATA

 #### buildTrial